Who's Running the Show in Your Arguments?

 The adult owns up to the impulse to run and stays.

-TEENAGER: "Don't control me!
+CHILD: "Don't control me!
 I do what I want and you can't deny me of my right!"
 Pushes the other away and storms out.

 ADULT: "There is a part of me, the rebellious teenager, that wants to scream at you "Don't control me".
 That's how I am used to dealing with conflict where I don't get what I want.
 As I tune into it, what's really happening for me is that I am scared that I don't have a say in our decision and that gets me even more scared that I'll end up doing something I do not want to do.
 And when I get scared, I push you away.
-I see how this creates distance between us and keeps us stuck.
+I see how this pattern creates distance between us and keeps us stuck.
 Could we step back a bit?
-I need to hear from you that my word matters to you."
+I need to hear from you that my opinion and needs matters to you."

-We can act as teenagers, or we can act as adults.
-And the extent to which we can stay in the discomfort of intimate relating as adults is the extent to which we can grow our intimacy.
+The extent to which we can stay in the discomfort of intimate relating as adults is the extent to which we can grow our intimacy.